untangle/mfw_docs/beta.rst

 Overview
 --------

-What is the SD-WAN router?
+What is the SD-WAN Router?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In short, its a router optimized for "SD-WAN" (software defined WANs)
 type deployments.
 These are typically sites with several internet
 connections, and perhaps "virtual" internet connections through tunnel
 connections to cloud services.
-An SD-WAN router specialized in maximizing performance, reliability, and
+An SD-WAN router specializes in maximizing performance, reliability, and
 security of the connection.
 SD-WAN routers are often used to handle
 multisite deployments and are coupled with inexpensive on-prem hardware,
-being cloud managed, and security services in the cloud.
+being cloud managed, and with security services in the cloud.

 How is this different than NGFW?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~